 What the doctor does:

 Doctors first ask questions about the person's symptoms and medical history.
 Doctors then do a physical examination.
-What they find during the history and physical examination often suggests a cause of the pain and tests that may need to be done (see see Some Causes and Features of Headaches).
+What they find during the history and physical examination often suggests a cause of the pain and tests that may need to be done (see Table 1: Some Causes and Features of Headaches).

 Doctors ask about the characteristics of the headache: how often it occurs, how long it lasts, where the pain is, how severe is it, whether any symptoms accompany it, and how long a sudden headache takes to reach its maximum intensity.
 Doctors also ask what triggers the headache, what makes it worse, and what relieves it.